Please note that all participants in this program must apply and be accepted.

-Participants must have completed Grade 9 or 10 by the summer of 2018.
+Participants must have completed Grade 9 or 10 by the summer of 2020.
 Each L.I.T. session runs for two weeks, Monday to Friday at camp, with weekends spent at home.
+The camp provides bus transportation, lodging, all meals and program/activity staff and supplies.
 Space is limited to 12 participants per session:

 About the Leader-in-Training Program

 St. Brigid’s Summer Camp’s Leader-In-Training (L.I.T.) program is a two-week leadership program for boys and girls who have completed Grade 9 or 10.
 The program is designed to challenge the participants as leaders, focusing on encouraging personal growth and building leadership strategies and team skills that will be easily transferable back into their communities.
 L.I.T. participants spend some time shadowing counselors under the guidance of their L.I.T.
 Director(s), Head Counsellors, Program Staff and Camp Director.
 The program also includes specific group activities designed especially for participants which are held away from the main program.

 Some of the highlights of the first week of the program include icebreaker games and problem solving activities to facilitate a team-building environment and to help participants develop leadership skills and training with an emphasis on improving communication skills, recognizing the value of team work and learning to place the needs of others before one’s own needs.
 The second week highlights the importance of self-reflection and self-awareness.
 Other activities also include first aid, canoeing skills, leading camp games/activities during sign ups/campfires, etc.